Jesse Metcalfe: 2010–present: Primary work in television

 On June 20, 2016, Metcalfe reprises his role as investigative reporter Chase Carter in the sequel Dead Rising: Endgame.
 Metcalfe starred as Trace Riley in Hallmark Channel's series Chesapeake Shores alongside Meghan Ory.
 The show premiered August 14, 2016.
 In addition to playing the character Trace, Metcalfe performs and composes some of the songs used in the series' episodes.
 He played the role of officer Holder and Dylan Holder in the drama film Destined.

 In 2017, Metcalfe starred as Eric Redford in the Hallmark movie Christmas Next Door alongside Fiona Gubelmann.
 The film premiered to more than 4.4 million viewers, becoming top 10 cable program.
 In 2018, Metcalfe played the role of Luke in the action thriller Escape Plan 2: Hades.
 He also starred as Brady in the horror thriller film The Ninth Passenger.
 In 2019, Metcalfe starred in the Hallmark channel Christmas film Christmas Under the Stars co-starring Autumn Reeser.

 In January 2020, Metcalfe began starring in the Martha's Vineyard Mysteries series on the Hallmark Movies & Mysteries channel as retired Boston detective Jeff Jackson.
 On September 2, 2020, Metcalfe was announced as one of the celebrities competing on the 29th season of Dancing with the Stars.
 He finished 12th place alongside his partner Sharna Burgess.
 In 2022, Metcalfe appeared on the second series of the British version of The Masked Dancer as "Astronaut".
+In 2026, Metcalfe appeared in the Roku original film Summer Sparks.

 Personal life

-In March 2006, Metcalfe began a relationship with singer Nadine Coyle of the British girl group Girls Aloud, after meeting in Sydney, Australia.
+In March 2006, Metcalfe began dating singer Nadine Coyle of the British girl group Girls Aloud, after meeting in Sydney, Australia.
 They broke up in April 2008.

 In March 2007, Metcalfe entered a rehabilitation facility to seek treatment for alcoholism.
-In November 2008, he hosted the World Music Awards in Monaco.
-While at the after-party for the ceremony, Metcalfe fell 30 ft to the ground from a second-story balcony.
+In November 2008, he hosted the World Music Awards in Monaco, while at the after-party for the ceremony, Metcalfe fell 30 ft to the ground from a second-story balcony.
 He fractured his fibula but avoided more serious injury.

 In 2013, Metcalfe was entered into the Toyota Pro/Celebrity Race, but ultimately did not start the race.

 Metcalfe met Cara Santana in 2009.
 They were engaged in August 2016.
 The couple ended their engagement and broke up in January 2020.

+Since 2023, Metcalfe has been in a relationship with real estate agent Helene Immel.